gordonwoodhull/quarto-light-dark-experiments/README.md

 ## Future

 It should be possible to put this stuff, along with stuff specific to plotting libraries, into a Python library using `with` statement and context managers.

+There also will be succinct and Pythonic patterns to have the same code run twice over light and dark mode, rather than duplicating the plotting code.

 First priority is to validate the basic design across other Python plotting libraries, before cleaning up.